jakubdrewniak/label-print-assistant/README.md

 backlog:
 1. print button // done
 2. prevent focus on loaded view // done
-3.1. uploading file by clicking quarter or dragging file on it 3.2. make quarters draggable
+3.1.a uploading file by clicking quarter or dragging file on it // done 3.2.b prevent dragging file outside of quarters // done 3.2. make quarters draggable
 4. add remove one/ remove all pdf
 5. trim url